craftaholic/craftaholic/README.md

 ## 📌 About Me

-- 🔭 I’m currently working on [Your Project](https://github.com/TranThang-2804/crossplane-framework)
+- 🔭 I’m currently working on [This Project](https://github.com/TranThang-2804/k8s-pod-identity-controller)
 - 📫 How to reach me: [tranthang.dev@gmail.com]
-- ⚡ Fun fact: Vim Enthusiast
+- ⚡ Fun fact: I'm a Vim Enthusiast, Motorcyclist, Love to investigate/researching on new techstack

 ## 💼 Skills